Kopogiri/Tsuna_Slime/README.md

 Created a PCB variant to allow serial access.
 The board is currently physically untested.
 The Case Lid does not currently fit this board but will be added soon with the help of DIYers.

+Update 12 July 2023 - \
+Improved ground planes to serial version.
+Improved silk layer labeling.
+Changed the position of two through holes for the Charge Board so they fit better.